dyvosvit/telegb/README.md

-Telegram bot to watch your trades on Poloniex.
+Telegram bot to watch your trades on Poloniex or Bittrex.

 This is Python 2 Script